James Kelly (Irish Army officer)

-Capt.
 James Kelly (16 October 1929 – 16 July 2003) was a former Irish Army intelligence officer who was found not guilty (along with two former Irish government ministers) of attempting to illegally import arms for the Provisional Irish Republican Army in the Arms Trial of 1970.

 Early life

 James Kelly was the eldest of ten children, born in 1929 into a staunchly Irish republican family from Bailieboro, County Cavan.
 His father, also named James Kelly, had stood for Sinn Féin in local Elections in 1918, topping the poll.
 An ancestor from the late 18th century, Robert Kelly, was a member of the United Irishmen, and was supposedly an Officer Commanding, or General, of the United Irishmen in the East Cavan/South Monaghan area.
 James Kelly joined the Irish Army in 1949.
 By 1960 he had been promoted to captain and appointed to the intelligence section at army headquarters.

 Arms Trial

 Kelly was a central figure in the Arms Trial, having travelled to Hamburg to arrange the purchase of arms.
 It emerged later that Neil Blaney had ordered him to do so, but before the weapons arrived the Garda Special Branch had heard of the plan and informed the Taoiseach, Jack Lynch, aborting the importation and resulting in criminal charges for the plotters.
 Although in his summing-up the judge said it was no defence for Kelly to say that he believed that the government had authorised the importation of arms, Kelly was acquitted.

 Although he was acquitted, Kelly suffered financially because he had felt compelled to resign from the Army even before the prosecution was brought.
 He printed and published a personal memoir in paperback format called Orders for the Captain? in 1971.

 Kelly never denied that he had been involved in extra-legal arms purchase talks, but contended that he had been ordered to do so by some ministers.
 A typical version of the events is found in a 1993 hostile biography of Charles Haughey, claiming: "As early as October 1969, to the certain knowledge of Charles Haughey, James Gibbons, the Department of Justice, the Special Branch and Army Intelligence, there were meetings with leading members of the IRA, when they were promised money and arms.
 The critical encounter took place in Bailieborough [sic], County Cavan, on Saturday, 4 October 1969.
 It had been arranged by Captain James Kelly, an army intelligence officer, and Cathal Goulding.
 Kelly, at that stage, was already the subject of several security reports to the Secretary of the Department of Justice, Peter Berry, from the Special Branch, implicating Kelly with subversives and with promises of money and of arms."
 Kelly never objected to such versions of the events of 1969.